LuisRevillaM/search-news/docs/README.md

 ## NewsCard

 `NewsCard` is a stateless component to render the information of an individual news object.
-It takes as props a url to an image, the title, description and url to the article.
+It takes as props the url to an image, the title, a description text and a url to the article.